HALL OF FAME HONOREES

-Megan McCunniff led the University of Utah to four national championships and won three individual titles in her gymnastics career, while earning the Broderick Award in l984 as the country’s top female gymnast.
+Megan McCunniff, from Cedar Falls, Iowa, led the University of Utah to four national championships and won three individual titles in her gymnastics career, while earning the Honda Award in l984 as the country’s top female gymnast.
 She married Greg Marsden and assisted him with the Ute gymnastics program, as they eventually became co-head coaches.
 She has remained an instrumental part of one of the school’s most successful and consistent sports in the athletic department.
 Her own competitive record could have earned her induction into the Utah Sports Hall of Fame by itself, and the same could be said of her performance in a coaching role.

-Bill Spencer made the 1964 U.S. Olympic team in the biathlon after attending South High School and becoming an All-American skier for the University of Utah.
-He won the 30-kilometer cross country race in the U.S. National meet in 1965 and won both the 1966 U.S. and Canada National Biathlon championships.
-Spencer became the shooting coach for the 1976 U.S. Olympic biathlon team, worked as the team leader for U.S. biathlon contestants in the 1984 Olympics and was a biathlon official in the 1988, 1994 and 1998 Olympics.
+Bill Spencer made the 1964 and 1968 U.S. Olympic teams in the biathlon after attending South High School and becoming an All-American skier for the University of Utah.
+He won the 30-kilometer cross country race in the U.S. National meet in 1965 and won both the 1966 and ’67 U.S. and Canada National Biathlon championships.
+Johnson became the shooting coach for the 1976, ’90 and ’92 U.S. Olympic biathlon teams, worked as the team leader for U.S. biathlon contestants in the 1972 and ’84 Olympics and was an international biathlon official from 1973-2002.
 He was coordinator of the National Guard Bureau Biathlon Program from 1977-84 and U.S. Biathlon Association coach and development coordinator from 1984-94.

 Ann Valentine produced a 427-175 record in 24 years as the Brigham Young women’s coach, with her teams earning Top 10 rankings 12 times.
 She was named the 1995 NCAA Coach of the Year.
 Other awards include the Utah Hall of Honor (1996), the BYU Hall of Fame (1999), the National Tennis Hall of Fame (2002), BYU’s Dale Rex Award for amateur athletics (2003) and the Pennsylvania Hall of Fame (2003) in her home state.
 In 1995 she stepped down as women’s tennis coach to become associate director of women’s athletics and she helped produce the funds and facilities to aid BYU’s existing teams and help the school add women’s soccer and softball.